 We hope many of you will choose to participate in this housing option.
 Please feel free to contact us with any questions.

 Frequently Asked Questions

-Q: Why should I choose to live in the Honors Community rather than somewhere else in the residence halls or in the Greek system?
+Q: Why should I choose to live in the Honors Theme Community rather than somewhere else in the residence halls or in the Greek system?

-A: The primary benefit of the Honors floors in Haggett Hall and Poplar Hall is their dynamic social and intellectual community.
+A: The primary benefit of the Honors floors in Haggett Hall and Alder Hall is their dynamic social and intellectual community.
 Honors students are a diverse and interesting group and living with peers engaged in rigorous academic pursuits across all disciplines enhances connection to the Honors Program outside of the classroom.
-In addition to getting to know other Honors students, residents of the Honors Community get to know students from other residence halls and different parts of campus through collaborative activities and events.
-Members of the Honors Community have opportunities to enrich their living experience through additional special events such as workshops, faculty speakers, Honors Community social events and traditions like the annual ‘Dinner with the UW President’ with the Honors Community.
+In addition to getting to know other Honors students, residents of the Honors Theme Community get to know students from other residence halls and different parts of campus through collaborative activities and events.
+Members of the Honors Theme Community have opportunities to enrich their living experience through additional special events such as workshops, faculty speakers, Honors Theme Community social events and traditions like the annual ‘Dinner with the UW President’ with the Honors Theme Community.

 Q: Can I room with a student who is not in the Honors Program?

 A: Yes!
-If you want to room with a student who is not in the Honors Program, both of you will need to request each other on your respective housing applications, in addition to selecting Honors Community in the Theme Community Preference portion.
+If you want to room with a student who is not in the Honors Program, both of you will need to request each other on your respective housing applications, in addition to selecting the Honors Theme Community in the Theme Community Preference portion.

 Q: I filled out the application with Housing and Food Services (HFS) but still haven't received my assignment - what should I do?